modkasimi/mystoreapp/README.md

 ## License

-This project is licensed under the [Your License Name](LICENSE).
+This project is licensed under (LICENSE).
 Please refer to the license file for details on how you can use and distribute this software.

 ## Support

-If you have any questions or need support, please contact us at [kasimiapps@gmail.com].
+If you have any questions or need support, please contact us at kasimiapps@gmail.com.

 Thank you for using **my store**!